spuzzelsnest/ww2web/README.md

 php artisan key:generate
 ```

 ### Setup the database

-Default migrations are already created in .core/database/migrations/ generated with the following command, and are here just as a usecase if new migrations need to be created.
+Default migrations are already created in .core/database/migrations/ generated with the following command.
+They are here just as a usecase if new migrations need to be created.
 ```
 php artisan make:migration create_types_table
 ```